mayankesh239/PII_Tracker/README.md

     * mongodb_uri: Set it to the connection URI for your MongoDB database.
     * database_name: Set it to the name of the MongoDB database.
     * collection_name: Set it to the name of the MongoDB collection.
-    * GITHUB_ACCESS_TOKEN: Set it to your GitHub access token.

 ## Usage